-Regretfully we have had to postpone our advertised 2020 Florida Speedweek tour until the same time in 2022.
-NASCAR of course will not be announcing their 2022 race schedule until midway through 2021.
-2020 saw many changes in their line up when compared with 2019, so we will wait until plans for races where and when are finalised before announcing our final 2022 tour itinerary.
+Regretfully COVID-19 has caused us to postpone our advertised 2020 Florida Speedweek tour until the same time in 2023.
+NASCAR of course will not be announcing their 2023 race schedule until midway through 2022.
+2020 saw many changes in their line up when compared with 2019, so we will wait until plans for where and when races are finalised before announcing our final 2023 tour itinerary.

 You can reasonably be assured though that Daytona’s opening races will still be in February.
 Hence the World of Outlaws and the All Stars will once again schedule their sprintcar and Late Model racing at Volusia Speedway to coincide with the activities at the “big track” down by the beach.

-Please note this tour outline below refers to the proposed 2020 tour, which will not be proceeding.
-However we are offering the same tour for sale again in 2022.
+Please note this tour outlined below refers to the proposed 2020 tour, which is not proceeding.
+However we are offering the same tour for sale again in 2023.
 See above.

 Our Florida Speedweek tour will depart Australia on January 27th 2020, returning February 20th 2020.

 The 2012, 2014 and 2018 tours were extremely well received, but we believe that running it as a special event tour makes it more attractive.
 And therefore likely to receive sufficient customer interest to ensure that each time we offer it, it’ll be a goer.

 The 2020 itinerary is set out below following confirmation from the Daytona Speedway that the 500 will be raced on Sunday February 16th 2020.
 The World Racing Group, who control the activities of the World of Outlaws, have not yet scheduled their Winternationals at Volusia Speedway to coincide with these dates.
 But when they do the dates should be from Wed Feb 5th through to the 15th 2020.
 We do reserve the right to alter the dates of the tour should that not be the case when their 2020 calendar is released.
 But that is highly unlikely.